tigera-solutions/calicocloud-kaas-workshop-demo/modules/windows-workload.md

 ### For EKS cluster

-1. Enable Windows support for your EKS cluster. **Note:** If you use Calico CNI for EKS cluster, you can skip step 1 & 2.
+**Note:** If you use Calico CNI for EKS cluster, you can skip step 1 to 4.

+1. Enable Windows support for your EKS cluster.

    ```bash
    echo $IAM_ROLE ## It should be 'calicocloud-workshop-admin' as we configed before.